medavox/distribackup/docs/message binary spec.md

 DONE
 =====

+* Global Revision Number
+    - a simple counter for the whole file tree, incremented on every revision
 * Request for all files: used by a new peer to ask for all the files in the archive, without having to specifically request each one (also avoid querying for them)
+* File Request Reply: I don't have that version/file
 * Differentiate between supporting data types (like int, bitfield, String) and objects that can actually be sent down the Socket.
 The latter are more likely to have a custom java class, and implement Communicable.